irmen/cx16assem/README.md

 Software License: MIT open source, see file LICENSE.

-You'll need a very recent prog8 compiler to build the assembler from source.
+You'll need a Prog8 compiler v9.8 or later, to build the assembler from source.
 If the latest official release gives you problems compiling this program, you may have to use the git master version that hasn't been officially released yet.